joliesfleurs/projet/README.md

 private SessionFactory sessionFactory;
 ```

-Domain folder contains all objects useful for the application with simple classes annoted appropriately for hibernate and with
+Domain folder contains all objects useful for the application with simple classes annotated appropriately for hibernate and with
 always an empty constructor and getters/setters.
-Exemple:
+Example:
 ```java
 @Entity
 public class Annonce {